Jump to topic

 Signs Someone Has a Drinking Problem

 Many people are scared to admit they have a drinking problem.
-Others don't even realize their drinking habits affect their lives negatively.
+Others do not even realize their drinking habits affect their lives negatively.

 This table shows the symptoms of Alcohol Use Disorder according to the Diagnostic and Statistical Manual of Mental Disorders (DSM–5).

-These are the questions that a doctor may ask in order to determine if you have an Alcohol Use Disorder.
+These are the questions that a doctor may ask to determine if you have an Alcohol Use Disorder.

 - wound up drinking more alcohol, or for longer than you planned?